 The Note Definition can be dragged and dropped in the timeline editor to place notes.
 It also has fields to customize the look of the clip within the Editor.

 Notes are components which update with the timeline and sync to the DSP.
-By default our system comes with 4 different Note types:
+By default our system comes with the following Note types:

 All notes inherit from the same base class Note.
 The Note class deals with events that initialize it and updates over time, whether it is from the timeline or Monobehavior Update event.